wasi-shah/Docker-AKS/02 Global YAML Templates/Kubernetes YAML/04 Services YAML/Readme.md

 > [!CAUTION]
 > The IP addresses of pods are dynamic which means that if you recreate a pod and a new IP will be assigned.

+> [!Notes]
-Services are virtual objects that expose the pod/resplicaset or deployment by binding them into a service name.
+> Services are virtual objects that expose the pod/resplicaset or deployment by binding them into a service name.
-This helps us to call the pod/rs/deployment by internal DNS-like calls, for example, http://my-backend-service
+> This helps us to call the pod/rs/deployment by internal DNS-like calls, for example, http://my-backend-service

 Kubernetes Service types allow you to specify what kind of Service you want.
 The available type values and their behaviours are: